 All links go directly to official Leedey, Oklahoma government websites.

+For more full searches, the Oklahoma State Bureau of Investigation (OSBI) offers a criminal repository where individuals can request background checks or access criminal histories.
+Some local police records may be accessible through online lookup portals maintained by both the police department and the sheriff's office, streamlining the process If you need public records.
 The judicial system in Leedey falls under the jurisdiction of the Dewey County District Court, where various legal matters are addressed, including civil, criminal, and family law cases.
-For those seeking to request court records, the process can be initiated through the court's online portal, allowing access to many documents, or by visiting the court clerk's office in person for assistance.
+If you need to request court records, the process can be initiated through the court's online portal, allowing access to many documents, or by visiting the court clerk's office in person for assistance.
 Vital records such as birth, death, and marriage certificates are available through the Dewey County Clerk-Recorder's office, with requests also possible via the Oklahoma Department of Health’s Vital Records division for statewide access.
 Property records can be obtained from the county assessor and recorder, with many documents accessible online for convenience.
-Furthermore, individuals interested in general public records under the Oklahoma Open Records Act can submit their requests to the appropriate local or state agency, with response times typically ranging from 5 to 10 business days, making the process straightforward for those needing access to information.
+Individuals interested in general public records under the Oklahoma Open Records Act can submit their requests to the appropriate local or state agency, with response times typically ranging from 5 to 10 business days, making the process straightforward for those needing access to information.

 Jail & Inmate Records